-In this article we will explore some of the best places to visit in Almaty including skiing, hiking, eating, drinking and more.
+In this article, we will explore some of the best places to visit in Almaty, Kazakhstan’s thriving former capital.

 Almaty (and Kazakhstan in general) is an outdoor enthusiast’s dream!
 In the winter you can hit the slopes at Shymbulak for skiing and snowboarding or glide around the world’s highest ice rink at Medeu.